3-Dimensional Printing In Dentistry – A Review

 In oral surgery

-Using 3d print the perfect anatomical models can be obtained which is used for new treatment and planning purpose as it allows the surgeon to get an overview of the complex structures before performing a surgery on patient.5 When reconstructing jaw and facial defects, in addition to maintaining uniformity and anatomical appearance, it is also important to restore tissue function.
-Autologous bone grafts remain the standard for the reconstruction of jaw and facial defects due to their osteoconductive and osteoinductive properties.
+Using 3d print the perfect anatomical models can be obtained which is used for new treatment and planning purposes as it allows the surgeon to get an overview of the complex structures before performing surgery on a patient.5 When reconstructing jaw and facial defects, in addition to maintaining uniformity and anatomical appearance, it is also important to restore tissue function.
+Autologous bone grafts remain the standard for the reconstruction of the jaw and facial defects due to their osteoconductive and osteoinductive properties.

 The main disadvantage of autologous bone grafting is that it is necessary to manually model the shape of the defect.
-Therefore, a less invasive treatment is needed to treat bone defects.
-Computer-assisted modeling and rapid production require a series of events that converts a computer-designed virtual three-dimensional image into a solid model for clinical use.6 It is also used to customised reconstruction plates and morphological reconstruction of bony defect area for cases of fractures.
+Therefore, less invasive treatment is needed to treat bone defects.
+Computer-assisted modeling and rapid production require a series of events that converts a computer-designed virtual three-dimensional image into a solid model for clinical use.6 It is also used to customized reconstruction plates and morphological reconstruction of bony defect areas for cases of fractures.

 Invisalign system digitally realigns the patient’s teeth to create a series of 3D printed models to build aligners.
 The patient receives a new set of aligners every two weeks and repositions the teeth for a period of time.
 This technology saves time, the patient’s record can be stored digitally, printed on demand and minimized physical memory requirements.
 With CAD / CAM technology, two separate bracketing and fork positioning processes merge into one unit.
 With this method, the need for maximum individuality with a reduced volume is put into practice.